roy-yi/amazeui/README.md

 ```

-#AmazeUI data-am-selected bug fix
+#AmazeUI data-am-selected BUG fix
 --
-#####Attention: This function is based on jQuery
+####!!!Attention: This function is based on jQuery
-To fix the bug that when using JavaScript to set value to \<select data-am-selected\> of AmazeUI, it will display as multiple select.
+Descripton: To fix the bug that when using JavaScript to set value to \<select data-am-selected\> of AmazeUI, it will display as multiple select
 ####How to use?
 $q(selector).val(); //selector: jQuery selector, eg: $("#mySelect").val("1");
 ####For Example：